syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Getting-Started.md

 ## Adding SfTreeMap reference

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, {Syncfusion Installed location} \Essential Studio\17.2.0.28\lib
+After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders.

+{Syncfusion Installed location} \Essential Studio\17.2.0.28\lib

-Add the following TreeMap assembly reference in the Xamarin.Android project, lib\android\Syncfusion.SfTreeMap.Android.dll
+Add the following TreeMap assembly reference in the Xamarin.Android project: lib\android\Syncfusion.SfTreeMap.Android.dll

 ## Initializing TreeMap

-Import the TreeMap namespace as shown below
+Import the TreeMap namespace as shown in the following code sample.

 {% tabs %}